simap/MicDelta/MicDelta report.md

 Criteria  | Score | Explaination
 ------------- | ------------- | -------------
 Project meets minimum project goals | 1 | A button was not added.
 This hardware does not have any exposed pins I could use, and the bodges in place were so fragile (and kept breaking) I was not willing to risk bodging directly to the MCU to add a button.
 I was tempted to get a really loud clicky button and trigger an ADC watchdog interrupt via a microphone, that would count, right?
+The state machines other than the console are not quite up to par.
 Other project goals were met.
-Completeness of deliverables | 2 | I'm tempted to leave this blank and create a self negating condition.
-The code / project files include most of this information.
+Completeness of deliverables | 2 | The code, project files, report, and demo / walkthrough video include the requested deliverables.
 Clear intentions and working code | 2 | The system appears to work as described.
 Reusing code | 3 | Student code is identified, 3rd party licenses documented, and version control shows an evolution of the written code.
-I should probably add a license to my code though!
+The code written for this project is release under the MIT license.
 Originality and scope of goals | 1 or 3 | I believe this is the bare minimum, but I hope it has originality and novelty!